Student sitting at desk concentrating as he writes notes

 Dear Deakin University Appeals Committee members,

-Re: Appeal against a faculty decision or outcome regarding a proven breach of academic integrity in Assessment Item: in <insert unit code> Assessment item <insert name of Assessment Item> in <insert Trimester, year>.
+Re : Appeal against a Faculty Academic Integrity Committee’s decision or outcome regarding a substantiated breach of academic integrity in Assessment Item: in <insert unit code> <insert name of Assessment Item> in <insert Trimester, year>.

-I, (insert name), want to appeal against a decision of a Faculty Academic Integrity Committee to (insert decision and outcome (penalty) as indicated on the faculty outcome letter) pursuant to part 11 section 36 of the Academic Board Regulations.
+• I, (insert name), want to appeal against a decision of a Faculty Academic Integrity Committee to (insert decision and/or outcome (penalty) as indicated on the faculty outcome letter) pursuant to part 11 section 36 of the Academic Board Regulations.

 Include a brief introduction here.